berayboztepe/Binary_Classification/README.md

 ```python
 -python modelBuilding.py
 ```
-Here is the last 5 epochs for training.
+Here are the last 5 epochs for training.

 ![](img/last%205%20epochs%20for%20training.PNG)